MASSES OF REMEMBRANCE

 - To remember and pray for the living members of PWHS as well astheir families and friends who are celebrating their birthdays, anniversaries, and other special occasions during that month in thanksgiving for the graces and blessings received from the Lord.

-Schedule of Masses of Remembrance in different areas:
+Schedule of Masses of Remembrance in different areas, which will resume once religious gatherings in full capacity is allowed:

 11:00 A.M., every 2nd Monday of the month